GPCR Workshop - Things to do in Kona, Hawaii

-GOLFING: Kona Country Club, located just steps from Sheraton Kona Resort & Spa at Keauhou Bay, re-opened following three years of extensive renovations.
+GOLFING: Kona Country Club, located just steps from Sheraton Kona Resort & Spa at Keauhou Bay.
 The oceanside 18-hole course, designed in the 1960s by William Bell and owned by hotel and golf course developer Yukio Takahashi, has been rated in America's top 100 by Golf Digest and was home to the LPGA Takefuji Classic in 2000 and 2001.
 The course offers three signature oceanfront holes and scenic ocean views from virtually every hole.

 The Kohala Hamakua Tour fly’s out of Waikoloa or Hapuna Resort off Highway 19.
 You’ll need at least one hour’s commute time to get to Waikoloa and Hapuna is 15 minutes north of Waikoloa off Hwy 19.
 The flight heads over Waimea and the Parker Ranch then out to explore the Hamakua coast line which is riddled with sea cliffs and valleys.
 Next fly into the Waimanu Valley home of a 2500’ waterfall.
 Finish the trip around the north point for the island and land back at the Hapuna Resort or Waikoloa helicopter pad.